Skip to content

 Quick verdict

-Choose ChatPDF if you need students, researchers, lawyers, anyone processing pdfs.
-Choose Cursor if you prioritize software developers wanting ai-assisted coding.
+Choose ChatPDF if your daily work is mostly Students, researchers, lawyers, anyone processing PDFs.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
 Cursor scores higher in user reviews (4.7 vs 4.3).
 Both offer free tiers — try each before committing.

 ChatPDF